Creator Economy

 SICE is a media platform for South Indian creators — publishing work in Malayalam, Tamil, Telugu, and Kannada, hosting in-person chapters across the region, and connecting creators to brand work that pays fairly.

 SICE is developed and operated by ElevateX Now — an integrated business services firm based in Calicut, Kerala, founded in 2019.
-ElevateX Now has supported over 500 startups and MSMEs across India in legal, branding, and marketing functions, and is now applying that integrated model to building media platforms.
+ElevateX Now has supported over 500 startups and MSMEs across India in legal, branding, and marketing functions.

 Yes.
 The National Creator Economy Bill 2026, passed by the Rajya Sabha on 14 April 2026, formally recognizes creators as licensed professionals under Indian law.
-SICE is being built in alignment with the framework this bill establishes — including the registration requirements, contract standards, and disclosure rules it introduces.
-The bill awaits Presidential Assent at the time of publication.
+SICE is being built in alignment with the framework this bill establishes — including registration requirements, contract standards, and disclosure rules.

 Working creators based in South India, or creators producing content in a South Indian language from anywhere in the world.
 There is no minimum follower count.
 We look for consistent original work and a clear voice.
 Application is open year-round.